Harjotraith04/LiveWire/PROJECT_COMPLETE.md

-# 🎉 LiveWire AI Integration - Project Complete!
+# 🎉 CodeFlow AI Integration - Project Complete!

 ## ✅ What Was Accomplished

-You now have a **fully functional agentic AI system** integrated into your LiveWire collaborative code editor!
+You now have a **fully functional agentic AI system** integrated into your CodeFlow collaborative code editor!
 Here's what has been built:

 ### 🤖 Core AI Features